pmitros/school-committee/README.md

   Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman) and
   [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert).

-* I am a CPSD parent
+* I am a CPSD parent, and have been a resident of Cambridge for most of my life.

 The pedagogy I developed in the creation of edX has successfully closed achievement gaps throughout the developing